pyladies/pyladies-kit/docs/organizer/difficult/responding.md

 # Responding to CoC Violations

-As a PyLadies organizer, you may get reports of harassment or other {doc}`../../coc` violations.
+As a PyLadies organizer, you may get reports of harassment or other {ref}`coc` violations.
 It can be confusing and stressful to deal with.
 But have no fear!
 Adapted from [Geek Feminism], we have some guidelines.